-How does it work?
+How does PRP work?

-Is it safe?
+Is PRP safe?

 When injected into the scalp, PRP stimulates hair growth, resulting in thicker hair and increased coverage.
 A series of 3-4 treatments is required for best results, with maintenance treatments 1-2 times a year.
 PRP is well suited for female and male pattern hair loss.
-Dr. Cox will provide an individualized assessment to determine and explain how you might benefit.